 In any case, you should review the Crime and Safety Report for the Philippines that the State Department issued.

 Retiring in the Philippines can be a great escape when done right.
 Overall, you’re going to notice goods and services are cheaper than they are in the U.S. You can also find affordable healthcare as long as you retire in a location close to hospitals.
 However, certain parts lack infrastructure and investment.
 Therefore, you’re not likely to find easy access to healthcare in these places.
 Some areas are undergoing high crime rates that include terrorism threats.
 So be sure to review the location you want to stay in to make sure its safe.
 But if you can find the right location, you can enjoy the beauty that the Philippines has to offer, from sandy beaches to vibrant rural areas where you can really relax.

-- As mentioned above, you can retire comfortably abroad from $800 to $1,200 a month.
-For some people, the value of your Social Security benefit is enough to cover your costs of living.
-You can estimate your benefit amount with this Social Security calculator.
+- For some people, the value of your Social Security benefit is enough to cover your costs of living in retirement.
+You can estimate your benefit amount with SmartAsset’s Social Security calculator.